MaggieDaisy/Cocktails_and_Dreams/README.md

 # 7. Version Control

-**Git** - free and open source distributed **Version Control System** was used to show tracking all changes during the coding process.
+**Git** - free and open-source distributed **Version Control System** was used to show tracking all changes during the coding process.
 Commands used to approve and store files in the repository:
 `Git add .`  - adds files/directories to the staging area to be committed `Git commit -m " "` - commits files/directories to the repository with specific message `Git push` - pushes all committed inserts into the GitHub repository